CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

    ![[distance_ladder.png|500]]

 2. [[Lensing#Strong lensing|Strongly-lensed]] [[AGN#Quasar|quasars]]     |     $H_0 \simeq 73\pm 2\,\pu{km s^{-1} Mpc^{-1}}$
-   The H0LiCOW team measures time delays between multiple images of a straongly lensed background quasar by a large foreground object, and the time delay (can be $\sim$ seconds) can be used to infer a distance independent of [[CMB]] and distance ladder constraints
+   The H0LiCOW team measures time delays between multiple images of a strongly lensed background quasar by a large foreground object, and the time delay (can be $\sim$ seconds) can be used to infer a distance independent of [[CMB]] and distance ladder constraints

 3. Standard sirens     |     $H_0 \simeq 70\pm 2\,\pu{km s^{-1} Mpc^{-1}}$
    Method co-invented by Scott Hughes here at MKI. [[Gravitational waves|Gravitational wave]] observation can tell us the [[Gravitational waves#Chirp mass|chirp mass]] of a binary source, and from this we can calculate the power emitted in the merger.
 Via the inverse square law and the magnitude of our observation we then obtain a distance measurement (known loudness of siren + measurement $\implies$ distance).
 With EM followup to get a recessional velocity, we get an estimate of $H_0$.